glennhenry/cs-notes/docs/software-engineering/06-behavioral-patterns/behavioral-patterns.md

 }
 ```

-The vending machine simply takes action by "asking" its current state :
+The vending machine simply takes action by "asking" its current state:

 ```kotlin
 class VendingMachine {